iliailia/he_pattern_matching/README.md

     make

-To run the code, use the following syntax:
+To run the code, use the following syntax

     ./pattern_matching p m q pattern_length experiment_runs wildcard_bool

-The following line runs the string search algorithm with the parameter set `7.12*` 100 times:
+The following line performs 100 test of the string search algorithm with the parameter set `7.12*` and pattern length 7

     ./pattern_matching 7 21177 320 7 100 1